ICGNU3/rhiz-intent-mvp/docs/README.md

 ### Prerequisites

 - Node.js 18+ and pnpm 8+
-- PostgreSQL with pgvector extension
+- PostgreSQL with pgvector extension (via Docker or local)
 - Redis for BullMQ queues
 - OpenAI API key